erickemmis/cost_calculator/README.md

-# java_class_greeter
+# Cost Calculator
-An app that allows you to enter a list of students and greets them each
+An app used to calculate cost and experiment with Java.